Sonucs12/Create-New-Year-2025-Wishes/README.md

 1. Open the `index.html` file in your web browser.
 2. View the animated "Happy New Year 2025!" greeting.
 3. Click the "Click for a Surprise 🎁" button to reveal a hidden message.
-4. Click the "Generate Fireworks 🎆" button to trigger a firework display.
+4. Click the "Generate Fireworks 🎆" button to trigger a firework display (or just wait, it starts automatically).
 5. Enjoy the continuous fireworks animation on the background.

 ### Real World Use Case 🌍